Andy Davey (undercover alias of Andy Coles)

 - An on-duty but undercover police officer was throwing anarchist arguments at an off-duty but out-in-the-open police officer as they both attended a meeting which was all about in-custody police interrogation.

 Several of those interviewed have noted that Andy focused on animal rights exclusively and did not express political views otherwise.
 His principle targets were London Boots Action Group and the Brixton Hunt Saboteurs; in general he was very focused on direct action and keen to take part in illegal activities.

 He was active across the animal rights scene across London and attended many meetings and demonstrations in the city.
 Alexa recalled him as someone who tried to get into everything.
 With Matt Rayner, he was a regular at meetings and events, and due to both men having vehicle at the time, in driving people to demonstrations around the country.

 The various animal rights and related groups inter-mingled a lot - 'everyone did everything', so it was not uncommon for people to turn up on different things.
 Jessica's recollection is that in the time he was with her, he tended to focus on protests within London only, and that he did not travel to national demonstrations elsewhere.
 However, other people do remember him driving to things around the country, particularly in the second half of his deployment.

-Most of the south London animal rights scene was built on informal networks as there were few actual groups based there other than Brixton Hunt Sabs and South London Animal Aid.
+At the time the animal rights scene was friendly but not as much of a community as it was among the hunt sabs.
+In south London, the animal rights scene was built on informal networks as there were few actual groups based there other than Brixton Hunt Sabs and South London Animal Aid.
 It is not ascertained if he was involved in this latter group.

 London Boots Action Group (1991-1994)